 Out of the nearly INR250 crore Prataap Snacks plans to raise by issuing new shares, INR50 crore will be used to repay or prepay borrowings while INR72 crore will be invested towards capital expenditure in setting up new production lines and modernizing existing manufacturing facilities at Indore and Guwahati.
 The company plans to use INR40 crore towards marketing and brand building activities and has already signed up Salman Khan as its brand ambassador.

-As a desi kid challenging global players like Frito Lays, Prataap Snacks is an interesting play and could be among the best performing of the top IPOs in 2017 (click this link to see how the company is beating bigger players on their turf).
+As a desi kid challenging global players like Frito Lays, Prataap Snacks is an interesting play and could be among the best performing of the top upcoming IPOs in India this year (click this link to see how the company is beating bigger players on their turf).
 We haven’t forgotten how Manpasand Beverages rewarded investors in 2015 and it is wonderful that Prataap Snacks has a similar growth story.

 By no means this is an all-inclusive list as there are several more top IPOs in 2017 including Music Broadcast Ltd, UTI Mutual Fund, S Chand & Company, and Aster DM Healthcare to name a few.
 To get more information, head to our regularly updated page for upcoming IPOs which has details of IPOs with regulatory approvals as well as the ones awaiting approvals.